 For the past 20 years I've gotten much of my national and world news and information about society from National Public Radio (NPR).
 The local radio station, WGLT, has always been very light on news and education, being more focused on entertainment.
 So, though I have lived in the town where WGLT is broadcast for over 20 years, I have never listened to it after an initial sampling of their content.
 Why?
 Aside from the fact that I like to learn versus being entertained, I have never been impressed with the quality of music programming on this station, though it purports to present styles that I listen to.
 Therefore, even when I am in my car and can only get WGLT, I would rather listen to nothing or to CDs until I am in range of a better station.
 I actually did not remember how poorly WGLT performs as an information/learning platform, until my public station of choice, WCBU, was evicted from its home on a college campus in the town where it was being broadcast about 50 miles distant.
 The building that housed it was demolished.
 Sadly WCBU was forced to form an alliance with WGLT and apparently had to cede some of their control over programming.
 For example, BBC world news was moved form core evening listening hours starting at 9 pm to MIDNIGHT(!!) to make way for two-three hours of fluff music programming.
 As a result, WCBU is becoming a clone of WGLT (Fluff Radio) with music programming (very poor music programming) in core hours where there was once news (BBC World News, for one) and educational programming.
 Very sad and a comment how WGLT views the intellect and needs of their audience.
 Before, Central Illinois had one mediocre and one excellent public radio station and now has two mediocre public radio stations.
 I am looking for something I can stream over the internet.
 WAMU looks promising.

 Update.
 Apparently, I was not the only squeaky wheel or maybe the station recognized the dip in their ratings as a result of the changes made by their collaboration with WGLT.
 I don't know.
 Much, though not all, of WCBU's previous character has been restored.
 There is still a distressing amount of lower quality music programming, but BBC World News is back at 9 pm, there is more talk radio programming, etc. When I worked, I listened to this station during the day when I had the opportunity to do so and while I drove home and was intellectually entertained.
 Crap music programming starts now toward what would have been the end of my work day and drive home.
 Evening programming on Friday, Saturday and Sunday is still a disaster, though.
 I am glad I am retired.
+It was pointed out to me that some local news programming has not been restored.
+I was not a listener to that content so cannot comment.
+At any rate, I am quite pleased with the resurrected WCBU.

 The First Immigrants (AKA Native Americans)